Exercise increased caution in Guyana due to crime.

 We strongly recommend supplemental insurance to cover medical evacuation.

-If traveling with prescription medication, check with the Government of Guyana to ensure the medication is legal in Guyana.
-Always, carry your prescription medication in original packaging with your doctor’s prescription.
+If traveling with medication, check with the Government of Guyana to ensure the medication is legal in Guyana.
+Always, carry your medication in original packaging and/or with your doctor’s prescription.

 The following diseases are prevelant: